Midasuno: Til Death Do Us Party

 After touring relentlessly the band then took some time out to write and record their debut album with producer Nick Loyd who had previously engineered some demo material for the band at Strongbox Studio in Penarth.
 Several songs were written in these sessions including A Machine; the rhythm thief, and other working titles such as Body like Christmas-head like Halloween, and the recording process was covered heavily by Rocksound Magazine.

 Due to technical difficulties and personal strains the album took longer to materialise, initially titled The curse of Midasuno, the band decided to release the best of the tracks from the sessions as a mini-album "Til Death Do Us Party" which the band released in 2006 after signing a deal with Bristol-based label Sugar Shack Records.
 The band then returned to the road where they carved their niche in the British rock scene.

 The band announced they will play one final show with the original line up at Cardiff's Millennium music hall on 4 December 2010, before closing the door on Midasuno forever.

+Musical style and influences

+Critics categorised Midasuno's music as emo.

+The band cite influences including Refused, particularly their album The Shape Of Punk To Come (1998), Quicksand, Fugazi, At the Drive-In, Muse, Guns N' Roses, King Adora, My Chemical Romance and Lostprophets.